tanyaweaver/python-dev-accelerator/source/assignments/day11/scraper.rst

     import sys

     if __name__ == '__main__':
+        kwargs = {
+            'Inspection_Start': '2/1/2013',
+            'Inspection_End': '2/1/2015',
+            'Zip_Code': '98109'
+        }
         if len(sys.argv) > 1 and sys.argv[1] == 'test':
+            # you will likely have something different here, depending on how
+            # you implemented the load_inspection_page function.
-            html, encoding = read_search_results()
+            html, encoding = load_inspection_page('inspection_page.html')
         else:
-            html, encoding = fetch_search_results(
+            html, encoding = get_inspection_page(**kwargs)
-                minAsk=500, maxAsk=1000, bedrooms=2
-            )
         doc = parse_source(html, encoding)
         print doc.prettify(encoding=encoding)

 Now, you can execute your scraper script in one of two ways:

-1. ``python scraper.py`` will fetch results directly from Craigslist.
+1. ``python scraper.py`` will fetch results directly from King County.
 2. ``python scraper.py test`` will use your stored results from file.

 Step 3: Extract Listing Information
 ===================================

-You are going to build a function that extracts useful information from each of the listings in the parsed HTML search results.
+You are going to build a series of functions that extracts useful information from each of the restaurant listings in the parsed HTML search results.
 From each listing, we should extract the following information:

-* Location data (latitude and longitude)
-* Source link (to craiglist detailed listing)
-* Description text
-* Price and size data
+* Metadata about the restaurant (name, category, address, etc.)
+* The average inspection score for the restaurant
+* The highest inspection score for the restaurant
+* The total number of inspections performed

-You'll be building this function one step at a time, to simplify the task.
+You'll be building this information one step at a time, to simplify the task.

 3a: Find Individual Listings
 ----------------------------

 The first job is to find the container that holds each individual listing.
-Use your browser's devtools to identify the container that holds each individual listing.
-Then, write a function that takes in the parsed HTML and returns a list of the apartment listing container nodes.
-Call this function ``extract_listings``:
+Use your browser's devtools to identify the container that holds each.
+Then, write a function that takes in the parsed HTML and returns a list of the restaurant listing container nodes.

+Pay attention to the fact that there are *two* containers for each restaurant.
+What is the difference between them?
+Which do you want?
+Remember the BeautifulSoup allows you to search based on HTML attributes, and that `different types of filters`_ can be used.
+Which kind of filter would be most effective for this task?

+.. _different types of filters: http://www.crummy.com/software/BeautifulSoup/bs4/doc/#kinds-of-filters

+Call this function ``extract_data_listings``.

 .. hidden-code-block:: python
     :label: Peek At A Solution

+    # add a new import at the top
+    import re

-    def extract_listings(parsed):
+    def extract_data_listings(html):
-        listings = parsed.find_all('p', class_='row')
+        id_finder = re.compile(r'PR[\d]+~')
-        return listings
+        return html.find_all('div', id=id_finder)

 If you update your ``__main__`` block to use this new function, you can verify the results visually:

 .. code-block:: python

     if __name__ == '__main__':
+        kwargs = {
+            'Inspection_Start': '2/1/2013',
+            'Inspection_End': '2/1/2015',
+            'Zip_Code': '98109'
+        }
         if len(sys.argv) > 1 and sys.argv[1] == 'test':
-            html, encoding = read_search_results()
+            html, encoding = load_inspection_page('inspection_page.html')
         else:
-            html, encoding = fetch_search_results(
+            html, encoding = get_inspection_page(**kwargs)
-                minAsk=500, maxAsk=1000, bedrooms=2
-            )
         doc = parse_source(html, encoding)
-        listings = extract_listings(doc) # add this line
+        listings = extract_data_listings(doc) # add this line
         print len(listings)                   # and this one
         print listings[0].prettify()          # and this one too

 Call your script from the command line (in test mode), to see your results: